CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 >
 >       ![](images/pat2.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:<br>
+      - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
+      - If not, carefully read the error message and retry the step, following the instructions in the lab guide.<br>
+      - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help!

 This exercise includes configuring the Microsoft Security DevOps GitHub action to automate security checks in your workflows.

 ## Summary